Quitch/GW-AI-Overhaul/README.md

    - Fight according to your faction's preferred style
  - Six new difficulties suitable for anyone from a new player to a veteran of the game
  - Reduced sub-commander power so they won't carry the game for you anymore
+ - Adds the possibility of multiple factions in a system and a FFA occuring

 Be sure to check out my guide on [adding more maps to Galactic War](https://planetaryannihilation.com/guides/galactic-war-difficulty-and-adding-more-maps/) to enhance the experience further.